Dec 1, 2025

 1. Training the model on the cloud

-2. Compressing and optimizing the model
+2. Compressing and lightweighting the model

-3. Deploying the model to edge devices
+3. Deploying (distributing) to edge devices

-4. Performing inference on-site
+4. Conducting inference on-site

-is the basic structure of Edge AI.
+is the fundamental structure of Edge AI.

 Why Edge AI is Gaining Attention: Three Points

-1. Real-Time Performance (Almost No Delay)
+1. Real-time Performance (Almost No Latency)

 • Self-driving cars